 One more thing we want to point out:

 Most car seats have a flexible seatbelt-like strap for their lower anchor connectors.
-A few offer rigid latch instead — meaning that the lower anchor connectors are a rigid extension of the car seat frame instead of on a strap.
+A few offer rigid latches instead — meaning that the lower anchor connectors are a rigid extension of the car seat frame instead of on a strap.
 This type of latch provides a very secure installation and can limit how much the car seat moves during a crash.
-It’s offered on some infant car seat bases and in forward facing mode on the Clek Foonf.
+It’s offered on some infant car seat bases and in forward-facing mode on the Clek Foonf.

 This feature is an extendable leg that goes from the car seat down to the floor of the vehicle.
 It helps limit how far the car seat moves towards the front of the vehicle during the first moments of a crash.
 And by limiting that first movement, secondary movement like rebound is also reduced!
 This feature is found on some infant car seat bases and on one convertible car seat, the Cybex Sirona S.

 In this sample lesson from our Infant Course, you will learn why car seats and their proper use are so critical to keeping kids safe.
 Want to learn how to keep your child safe on every ride?
 Check out our Infant Course or Convertible Course on the how-tos of installation, harnessing, and troubleshooting.